Inflectra/rapise-documentation/docs/Intro/devops.md

     ```
 === "rapise.tgz"
     ```
-    Should be located in the same directory as Dockerfile.
+    Should be located in the same directory as the Dockerfile.
     ```
 === "RepositoryConnection.xml"
     ```
-    Should be located in the same directory as Dockerfile.
+    Should be located in the same directory as the Dockerfile.
     ```